WChenxu2018/Dyn-ORB-SLAM/README.md

 # 3. Monocular Examples on KITTI Dataset

 1. Download the dataset (grayscale images and color images) from http://www.cvlibs.net/datasets/kitti/eval_odometry.php.
-Place the image_0 file of the color image into the grayscale image file and rename this file to image_2.
+Place the image_0 file of the color image into the grayscale image folder and rename this file to image_2.

 2. Execute the following command.
 Change `KITTIX.yaml`by KITTI00-02.yaml, KITTI03.yaml or KITTI04-12.yaml for sequence 0 to 2, 3, and 4 to 12 respectively.
 Change `PATH_TO_DATASET_FOLDER` to the uncompressed dataset folder.
 Change `SEQUENCE_NUMBER` to 00, 01, 02,.., 11.
 ```